MayaPosch/DebounceHat/README.md

 With 5 VDC connected to the two-pole terminal, power is provided to the connected Raspberry Pi board using the GPIO header's 5V pins.

+The inputs are driven with an external voltage in the range of 3 to 12V.
+With mechanical switches, a circuit has to be formed with the isolated DC header, or with an external power supply.

 ## Notice ##